 +91 422 12 87

-Students from non EU/EEA countries should purchase health insurance in Poland immediately after their arrival (it is suggested that travel insurance should cover the travel and initial stay).
-Monthly cost is ca. 30 – 40 PLN
+Students from non EU/EEA countries who don’t have a health insurance that covers their entire period of stay, should purchase it immediately after their arrival to Poland (it is suggested that travel insurance should cover the travel and initial stay).
+Monthly cost is ca. 50 – 60 PLN

 Zachodniopomorski Oddział Wojewódzki NFZ (local National Health Fund)